Risotto with Butternut Squash

 side shot of baked Butternut Squash Risotto in a white stock pot with a wooden spoon

-Tips for Butternut Squash Risotto
+Squash Risotto Tips

 • Right pot: Use a large, heavy bottom pot so your rice will cook evenly.
-You also need a tight fitting lid in order for the risotto to cook correctly and for the liquid to not evaporate too quickly, otherwise you will be left with crunchy butternut squash risotto.
+You also need a tight fitting lid in order for the risotto to cook correctly and for the liquid to not evaporate too quickly, otherwise you will be left with crunchy risotto.

-• Prep ahead: make sure you have everything prepped and ready to go – your garlic, shallots, squash, cheese, etc, before you start cooking.
+• Prep ahead: Make sure you have everything prepped and ready to goโ€”your garlic, shallots, squash, cheese, etc, before you start cooking.

-• Toast rice: sauteing the arborio rice might not sound very important but it is actually critical to perfect risotto.
+• Toast rice: Sautรฉing the arborio rice might not sound very important but it is actually critical to perfect risotto.
 Toasting the rice hardens the outside of the rice which helps it absorb moisture slowly which produces the perfect al dente rice without becoming soggy.

 • Stir vigorously: Stirring vigorously at the end of cooking releases the starch from the rice and is what gives the risotto its characteristic creaminess.

-• Salt to taste: if your butternut squash risotto tastes like its missing something – it is probably salt!
+• Salt to taste: if your risotto tastes like its missing somethingโ€”it is probably salt!
 Salt to taste at the very end.

-Here I’ve obviously added butternut squash, mushrooms and peas, but you could really use any of your favorite vegetables, or herbs you have on hand, just be sure to add any fresh herbs or peas to the very end.
-Here are some add-in ideas for Butternut Squash Risotto, but the possibles are endless!:
+Here Iโ€™ve obviously added butternut squash, mushrooms and peas, but you could really use any of your favorite vegetables, or herbs you have on hand, just be sure to add any fresh herbs or peas to the very end.
+Here are some add-in ideas, but the possibilities are endless!:

 • chicken